abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 intentions and to honor and respect the wholesome intentions of other people.
 This doesn't mean that suddenly people are no longer irritating.
-But it does mean that we have a lot more space to deal with and support each other because we sense the opportunity for generosity—being generous by offering each other a sense of respect.
+But it does mean that we have a lot more space to deal with and support each other because we sense the opportunity for generosity---being generous by offering each other a sense of respect.
 We usually think of generosity in material terms, but it also means giving each other respect, space, encouragement, and support for our spiritual endeavors.